Edargorter/Zecurity/README.md

 # Zecurity Toolz

-A collection of tools I've built and useful resources that I record for safekeeping.
+A collection of useful tools (including some of my own) and resources that I record for safekeeping.

 ## Useful links: